-School Cleanliness, Health, and Safety
+School Cleanliness Health and Safety - a shared responsibility

 Everyone plays a role in maintaining a healthy school environment.
 Cleanliness, health, and safety are essential to a productive community.
 Each member of the Upper School is expected to act as a good steward by taking personal responsibility for our facilities.